 Hidden away in Namibia’s north-eastern Kavango Region, the Khaudum National Park is not to be taken lightly.
 Rarely visited, very large, extremely wild and with only a rudimentary tourist infrastructure, it could be described as Namibia’s ‘forgotten wilderness’.

-Basic camping facilities exist at Sikeretti Campsite in the south and at Khaudum Campsite in the north, yet keep in mind that for supplies the nearest places are Grootfontein and Rundu.
+Camping facilities and safari tents exist at Sikereti Camp in the south and luxury campsites at Khaudum Camp in the north, yet keep in mind that for supplies the nearest places are Grootfontein and Rundu.
 No fresh produce is available within Khaudum or surrounding villages.
-The water at both Khaudum and Sikeretti is suitable for drinking.
+The water at both Khaudum and Sikereti is suitable for drinking.
 Be sure to drink plenty of water daily, as dehydration is common in these areas.

 A borderless park only, the border with Botswana and a 55 km section of the western border of the park are fenced in the Khaudum National Park.
 This open-park system ensures that wildlife can pursue hereditary migratory routes to and from the water-rich Kavango River and floodplains, including the Okavango Delta, a mere 150 km from the park boundary.
 Thus wildlife migratory routes link Namibia, Botswana and Angola under a protective legislative coat.
 In addition, the Khaudum is the only park in Namibia that protects the Northern Kalahari Sandveld biome, portrayed as forest savannah and woodland.
 Interspersed with flat, clay pans and a series of omiramba, a Herero word meaning ‘vague river beds’ that provide water most of the year, the park attracts wildlife and visitors year round.
 Renown for its leopard population, the Khaudum National Park is also one of the few refuges in which rare and endangered species such as roan antelope and African wild dog can roam freely, underlining the important conservation status of the park.